 Current Research and Scholarly Interests

-Miyuki studies climate change risks and adaptation decisions, with a particular focus on the socioeconomic drivers of transformational adaptation.
+Miyuki studies climate change risks and adaptation decisions, with a particular focus on sea level rise and flood risk.

 - Managed retreat as a response to natural hazard risk NATURE CLIMATE CHANGE 2017; 7 (5): 364-?